 New AAA and IIHS crash tests reveal that modest speed increases can have deadly consequences

 Small speed increases can have huge effects on crash outcomes, as shown in new crash tests by the AAA Foundation for Traffic Safety, the Insurance Institute for Highway Safety (IIHS) and Humanetics.
+AAA – The Auto Club Group helped fund the tests.
 The safety organizations conducted crashes at three different impact speeds (40, 50 and 56 mph).
 They found the slightly higher speeds were enough to increase the driver’s risk of severe injury or death.
 AAA-The Auto Club Group provided funding for the crash test research.

 "We conducted these crash tests to assess the effect of speeds on drivers and learned that a small increase could make a big difference on the harm to a human body," said Dr. David Yang, executive director of the AAA Foundation for Traffic Safety.
 "A speeding driver may arrive at their destination a few minutes faster, but is the tradeoff of getting severely injured or even losing one’s life worth it if a crash occurs?"